davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   This is the range permitted as a shift count in the shift instructions.

-  E in constraint
+  .. index:: E in constraint

 E
   An immediate floating operand (expression code ``const_double``) is allowed, but only if the target floating point format is the same as that of the host machine (on which the compiler is running).

-  F in constraint
+  .. index:: F in constraint

 F
   An immediate floating operand (expression code ``const_double`` or ``const_vector``) is allowed.

-  G in constraintH in constraint
+  .. index:: G in constraint

+  .. index:: H in constraint

 G, H
   G and H may be defined in a machine-dependent fashion to permit immediate floating operands in particular ranges of values.

-  s in constraint
+  .. index:: s in constraint

 s
   An immediate integer operand whose value is not an explicit integer is allowed.